TriplyDB/Documentation/docs/triply-etl/extract/index.md

 # Extract

-The **Extract** step is the first step in any TriplyETL pipeline.
+The TriplyETL **Extract** step is the first step in any TriplyETL pipeline.
 It is indicated by the red arrow in the following diagram:

 ```mermaid
 graph LR